simonwjackson/cuttlefi.sh/src/cuttlefi.sh.1.md

-# PODCAST_DOWNLOADER(1) User Manuals
+# CUTTLEFI.SH(1) User Manuals
 ## NAME
-`podcast_downloader` - script to download podcast episodes based on a YAML configuration file
+`cuttlefi.sh` - script to download podcast episodes based on a YAML configuration file

 ## SYNOPSIS
-**podcast_downloader** [command] [options]
+**cuttlefi.sh** [command] [options]

 ## DESCRIPTION
-`podcast_downloader` is a shell script designed to download podcast episodes automatically.
+`cuttlefi.sh` is a shell script designed to download podcast episodes automatically.
 It uses a YAML configuration file to read podcast subscriptions and saves downloaded episodes and logs in specified directories.
 The script requires xmlstarlet, yq, wget, and md5sum to be installed on the system.

 ## COMMANDS
 ### sync